launchcodedev/germinator/docs/src/setup.md

 ## Naming Strategy

-Germinator tries to be kind, and assumes that you use `SnakeCase` as a naming strategy for tables and columns.
+Germinator tries to use reasonable defaults, and assumes that you use `SnakeCase` as a naming strategy for tables and columns.

 You can opt-out of this, per-file or per-entry.